dcernst/dcernst.github.io/teaching/mat526s21/materials.md

 - [What is Mathematics?
 The Most Misunderstood Subject](https://www.fordham.edu/info/20603/what_math) (short article by Dr. Robert H. Lewis, Professor of Mathematics, Fordham University)

 ## Exams
 Below are links to the take-home portions of each exam.
-If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
+If you are interested in using LaTeX to type up your solutions, you can obtain the source file by replacing .pdf with .tex in the urls below.

-- Coming soon.
+- [Exam 1 (Part 2)]({{site.baseurl}}/teaching/mat526s21/526Exam1-Part2.pdf) (PDF).
+(Due by 11:59PM on Friday, February 26)